Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: Implementation of established semiconductor theoretical principles in

 \subsubsection{Quasi-Fermi levels}

-One of the key approximations in semiconductor physics is the assumption that, under external optical or electrical bias, the electron and hole populations at a particular location can be treated separately with individual distribution functions and associated quasi-Fermi levels (QFLs), \EFn\ and \EFp .
-This is permitted because thermal relaxation of carriers to the band edges is significantly faster than inter-band relaxation.\cite{Nelson2003} The QFLs can be described in terms of the electrochemical potential for the different carriers at each location:
+A key approximation in semiconductor physics is the assumption that, under external optical or electrical bias, the electron and hole populations at any particular location can be treated separately, with individual distribution functions and associated quasi-Fermi levels (QFLs), \EFn\ and \EFp\ (Figure \ref{fig:Energies}d).
+This is permitted because thermal relaxation of carriers to the band edges is typically significantly faster than interband relaxation, resulting in quasi-equilibrium states for each population.\cite{Nelson2003} Under these circumstances a similar approach to that taken for the true equilibrium state can be used to derive expressions for the QFLs:

-The gradient of the QFLs provides a convenient way to determine the direction of the current since, from the perspective of the electron energy scale, electrons move `downhill', and holes move `uphill' in response to electrochemical potential gradients.
-Moreover, electron and hole currents, $J_n$ and $J_p$, can be expressed in terms of the product of the QFL gradients with the electron and hole conductivities, $\sigma _n$ and $\sigma _p$:
+It can be helpful to conceptualise the QFLs as the sum of the electrostatic ($V$) and average chemical potential energy ($k_\mathrm{B}T\ln (n/N_\mathrm{CB} - \gamma) - \Phi_\mathrm{EA}$ for electrons, $-k_\mathrm{B}T\ln (p/N_\mathrm{VB} - \gamma) - \Phi_\mathrm{IP}$ for holes) components of the carriers at each location.
+It follows that the gradient of the QFLs provides a convenient way to determine the direction of the current since, from the perspective of the electron energy scale, electrons move `downhill', and holes move `uphill' in response to electrochemical potential gradients.
+Moreover, the electron and hole currents, $J_n$ and $J_p$, can be expressed in terms of the product of the electron and hole QFL gradients with the corresponding carrier conductivities, $\sigma _n$ and $\sigma _p$:

-Here, the conductivities are the product of the electronic carrier mobilities $\mu_{n}$ and $\mu_{p}$ with their corresponding concentrations and charge:
+Here, the conductivities are the product of the electronic carrier mobilities $\mu_{n}$ and $\mu_{p}$ with their corresponding concentrations and the elementary charge: